jinluchang/Qlattice/README.md

 ## Usage:

-A sample `Makefile` is provided which can compile and run a simple program using the library.
-The `Makefile` assumes that the library and all its dependencies are installed in their default locations.

-There are also example programs provided in the examples directory.
+There are example programs provided in the examples directory.
 Once the library is completed installed, one can run the following command to compile and run all the examples:

 `./scripts/qlat-examples-cpp.sh`
 `./scripts/qlat-examples-py-gpt.sh`